insidetrust/statistically-likely-usernames/README.md

 # statistically-likely-usernames
-These resource containts wordlists for creating statistically likely username lists for use in username enumeration, simulated password attacks and other security testing tasks.
+These resources contain wordlists for creating statistically likely usernames for use in username enumeration, simulated password attacks and other security testing tasks.

 The core username lists were generated orignally from US Census data, and sorted in statistically likely order, such that username lists can be generated quickly to match common organisational patterns.
 These lists have been tested extensively in live attacks against target sites during authorised penetration tests, with a high degree of success.
 The initial reason for generating these was that I wanted to know when it was statistically likely to try z.smith, compared to say b.jones, and create the most efficient list possible based on the available statistics.